 For our first 3 years of business we were Certified Organic through Pro-Cert.
 In early 2017, after consulting with all of our clients, we decided to stop being certified.
 Read our blog to learn more about this decision.
 Our commitments to ecological farming methods remain the same.

-Zócalo Organics is an 83-acre property between Guelph and Hillsburgh.
+Zócalo Community Farm is an 83-acre property between Guelph and Hillsburgh.
 The farm is a combination of greenhouses, gardens, hayfields, cedar forests, conservation wetland, a small orchard, and more!

 The property has been farmed organically since the early ’90s by John Sutherland of Deerfields Nursery.
 John made an incredible contribution to the tree cover of the property by planting hundreds of trees.